top of page

 “Dey are watching us,” Cuauhtérroc said.

-“How do you know that?”
+“How do you know?”
 Cora scanned the trees in vain.

 “I am panther warrior.
-Dees trees hide dees path, but dey do not hide dees peeple from my eyes.”
+Dees trees hide dees path, but dey do not hide dees people.”

 “Are they watching us now?”
-Cora’s voice cracked from nervous excitement.
+Cora’s voice cracked.

 “Yes.”